 The School's facilities are owned by the City of Crystal River (the City).
-The School's current lease agreement with the City has been extended to September 1, 2018.
+The School's current lease agreement with the City has been renewed until June 30, 2023 for \$1 per year.
 The lease was renewed after the City received a letter from the Florida Department of Environmental Protection stating that the required construction and maintenance of a boardwalk and trail and other public access requirements had been met.
+Therefore, the lease payment was reduced to \$1 annually through 2023.
 This letter was dated May 13, 2014.
-Rent paid in 2017 totaled \$23,724.
+Rent paid in 2018 totaled \$23,724.
 The future lease payment requirement is as follows: